The History of Computers

 In 1970 and '71, responding to a request for 12 custom chips for a new high-end calculator, and with incredible overkill, a young startup company named Intel built the world's first single-chip general-purpose microprocessor.
 Then it bought back the rights for $60,000 (~$320,000 today).

 The Intel 4004 ran at a clock speed of 740 kHz and contained 2300 transistors (see chip photo).
-It processed data in 4 bits, but it used 12-bit addresses.
-The 4004 addressed up to 4096 bytes of program memory (ROM) and 640 bytes of data memory (RAM), as separate entities.
+It processed data in 4 bits, but it used 12-bit addresses, so the 4004 addressed up to 4 KB of program memory, along with 640 bytes of separate data memory.
 It had sixteen 4-bit registers and ran an instruction set containing 46 instructions, each taking either 8 or 16 clock cycles to complete, yielding performance of about 60,000 instructions per second (92,000 peak).
 This made it roughly equal to the original 1946 ENIAC in the size of a fingernail, at a time when the CPUs of most computers still took several large circuit boards.

-The 4004 was a very big deal for the young Intel company, which was only three years old at the time – it was founded in 1968 by Bob Noyce (renowned for his co-invention of the silicon chip in 1959) and Gordon Moore (of Moore's Law fame).
-Ted Hoff had the original idea of building a single general-purpose processor instead of 12 custom chips, while Federico Faggin was the lead designer of the processor itself.
+The 4004 was a very big deal for the young Intel company, which was only 3 years old at the time – it was founded in 1968 by Bob Noyce, renowned for his co-invention of the silicon chip in 1959, and Gordon Moore, of Moore's Law fame.
+Ted Hoff had the "fairly obvious" idea of building a single-chip general-purpose processor running software instead of 12 custom chips, while Federico Faggin was the lead designer of the processor itself.
 Faggin later went on to found his own chip company, Zilog, which competed with Intel for most of the 1970s, resulting in Intel attempting to "disown" him and deny his crucial role in the birth of the microprocessor, but if you look closely at the chip photo, you can see Faggin's initials F.F. in one of the corners.

 Meanwhile, at the other end of the industry, a talented programmer at AT&T Bell Laboratories named Dennis Ritchie created the C programming language, based on the earlier B language of his Bell Labs colleague Ken Thompson, which itself was based on BCPL, a language originally designed for writing compilers for other languages.
 C was far from being the first high-level language, but its low-level approach and use of memory addresses as pointers made it the first language which could completely replace machine-specific assembly language programming, even for the internals of an operating system.
 C was thus the first systems programming language – no longer was an operating system tied to a particular piece of hardware.